Kwan-Lab/liao2025/README.md

 This repository contains analysis scripts for the manuscript "**Single-nucleus transcriptomics reveals time-dependent and cell-type-specific effects of psilocybin on gene expression**" by Liao et al, 2025.

+This study is a collaboration between
+- the [Alex Kwan lab](alexkwanlab.org) at Cornell University (Meinig School of Biomedical Engineering)
+- the [Kenneth Kwan lab](kwanlab.org) at University of Michigan (Michigan Neuroscience Institue, Department of Human Genetics)

 # Usage

 ## Reads (fastq) processing